The Romantic Road Travel Information

 German law stipulates that all prices, menus and bills include both tax and a service charge, so tipping is not necessary in restaurants.
 Cleaning staff, hairdressers, taxi drivers etc. appreciate small tips.

-A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports and railway stations in the large cities.
+A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports, railway stations and markets in the large cities.

-Visitors should carry passports with them at all times.
+Visitors are not required to carry their passports with them at all times in Germany, but carrying some form of identification is advised.
 Smoking in public places such as bars and restaurants is illegal.

 The international access code for Germany is +49.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 The city code for Berlin is (0)30.
 Note that telephone numbers in Germany can range from four to nine digits.
 There are surcharges on international calls made from hotels; it is often cheaper to use public telephone boxes in post offices, which use phone cards.
 The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
 Internet cafes are available in the main towns.